-Freaks Out had its UK première at the Glasgow FrightFest 2022
+Freaks Out (aka Freaks vs the Reich) had its UK première at the Glasgow FrightFest 2022

 Now leaderless, the four split up.
 Unable to believe, as the others do, that their mentor has absconded with their money, Matilde searches for any trace of Israel, and falls in with the ‘Crippled Devils’, a band of Nazi-hunting Italian partisans, while refusing to use her own powers for the harm of others.
 Meanwhile Fulvio, Cencio and Mario head off to join the famous Nazi Berlinzirkus, not realising that its leader, the twelve-fingered clairvoyant pianist Franz (Franz Rogowski), is ruthlessly recruiting an army of mutants for his own sinister ends, and foresees a future where the four will come back together to stop Hitler’s otherwise inevitable end.
 And so these oddly empowered characters, whose abilities and occasional entanglements with Nazism recall both X-Men and Hellboy, and who are expressly compared to the quartets from both The Wizard of Oz and the Fantastic Four (the latter an anachronism made possible by Franz’s insights into future culture), now pursue a destiny that sends them hurtling towards the Third Reich’s greatest crime.